rnanthan/redshift-table-schema-generator/README.md

 **Amazon Redshift Table Schema Generator**

-Redshift is used as a centralised repository that stores data from different sources in a unified schema and structure to create a single source of truth.
+Redshift is used as a centralised repository to store data from different sources in a unified schema and structure to create a single source of truth.
 We often get CSV extracts from third-party systems and stored it in S3 data lake and then copied to Redshift Database using Redshift COPY command.
-Before copying, we have to create tables in Redshift database to load CSV data.
+Before copying, we have to manually create tables in Redshift database to load CSV data.
-This utility, Amazon Redshift Table Schema Generator, enables you to generate the table schema and you can automate the table creation in Redshift using this tool.
+This utility, Amazon Redshift Table Schema Generator, enables you to generate the table schema and automate the table creation in Redshift.
+The following diagram describes the steps.

 <img width="1064" alt="image" src="https://user-images.githubusercontent.com/4962048/214752672-454e4f7f-f959-43e3-9a0b-b423b5f3fdf8.png">